aim-rsf/Synthetic-Data/README.md

   <summary>Is synthetic data a recent development?</summary>
   <br />

   > No. Using computer-generated data to solve tasks and generate new data is not a new idea; simulation and modelling approaches have been used for decades in science and technology spaces.
-However, newer developments relate to the application of synthetic data, particularly relating to the growing use case of using it to managing the disclosure risk of sensitive health care data.
+However, newer developments relate to the growing application of synthetic data to manage the disclosure risk of sensitive health care data.
 </details>

 <br />